 Querying a literary agent with fiction or memoir.
 While your story is what matters most, your author bio makes a case for the quality of your writing.
 Some literary agents request that you send only a query letter.
 Without your manuscript pages to speak for your writing skill, your author bio becomes the agent’s only window into the proven quality of your talent.
 Agents and editors also like to see that a writer has the personality to carry off an appealing social media persona.
 So even if you don’t have any publishing credits, you can make a case for your future stardom using your personal story and voice in your author bio.

 Your Author Bio Won’t Be A Deal-Breaker When…

 Publishing independently.
 If you’re taking charge of your fate by self-publishing, the success of your book will depend primarily on your marketing savvy and the appeal of the text itself.

 Joining a local writing group.
 Small, local writing groups may not have restrictions that limit membership based on publishing credits.
 In fact, you might find a group specifically for pre-published authors!

 Submitting to literary journals.
 While having a strong author bio is definitely a plus when submitting work to a lit mag, most literary journal editors prioritize talent over publishing credits.

 Entering a writing contest.
-Some writing contests are “blind”—that is, judges have no information about the entrants.
+Some writing contests are “concealed”—that is, judges have no information about the entrants.
 In these cases, your author bio will have no bearing on how you place in the contest.